 Building our insight is an important step to knowing how we may travel a road of developing supports across our life journey.

 We know what's important and what works.
 Our own kids are now adults who have at times experienced stress in their life resulting in behaviour that can be hard for them and others.
 They now tell us and others including the NDIS what is important and what works to feel good, feel in control, feel connected and have the life they choose.

 What does it cost?

-The cost of the program is $595+gst for a family or professional and $50+gst per support worker who attends with a family member.
+The cost of the program is $595+gst for a family or Support worker doing independently and $100+gst per support worker who attends with a family member.
 GST is waived if your registration is funded through an NDIS plan.

 This program is aimed at family members, and at times the people in the person's direct support network.
 Often we have a person's whole support team joining, in which case we work directly with your support network to personalise the content and coaching.